 Contributions are recognized as revenue when they are unconditionally communicated.
 Grants represent contributions if resource providers receive no value in exchange for the assets transferred.
 Contributions are recognized when the donor makes a promise to give; that is, in substance, an unconditional promise.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-Consequently, at December 31, 2020 and 2019, contributions of approximately \$17,100,000 and \$27,300,000, were not recognized in the accompanying consolidated statement of activities because the condition on which they depend has not yet been met.
+Consequently, at December 31, 2021 and 2020, contributions of approximately \$7,999,000 and \$17,100,000, were not recognized in the accompanying consolidated statement of activities because the condition on which they depend has not yet been met.
 Contributions are recorded at their fair value as support without donor restrictions or support with donor restrictions, depending on the absence or existence of donor-imposed restrictions as applicable.
 Contributions with donor restrictions are reported as an increase in support without donor restrictions have been met in the current period.
 If the restrictions have not been met by year end, the amount is reported as an increase in support with donor restrictions.
 When the restriction is met, the amount is shown as a reclassification of support with donor restrictions to support without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.

 A portion of Benetech's contribution revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when Benetech has incurred expenditures in compliance with specific contract or grant provision.
 Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the consolidated statement of financial position.
-Benetech received cost-reimbursable grants of \$-0- and \$54,840 that have not been recognized at December 31, 2020 and 2019 because qualifying expenditures have not yet been incurred, and is included in deferred revenue in the accompanying consolidated statements of financial position.
+Benetech did not receive cost-reimbursable grants that have not been recognized at December 31, 2021 and 2020.